Alejandra Placencia

 Alejandra Francisca Placencia Cabello (born 14 February 1978 in Santiago, Chile) is a Chilean philosophy teacher and politician affiliated with the Communist Party of Chile (PCCh).
-Since March 2022, she has served as a member of the Chamber of Deputies, representing District 10 of the Santiago Metropolitan Region for the 2022–2026 legislative term.
+Since March 2022, she served as a member of the Chamber of Deputies, representing District 10 of the Santiago Metropolitan Region for the 2022–2026 legislative term.
 Previously, she served as a city councilor for the commune of Ñuñoa from 2012 to 2020.

 She was president of the Student Federation of the University of Santiago, Chile (Feusach) between June and November 2000, and has been active in labor organizations, notably within the Chilean Teachers' Union and the Education Workers' Union of Ñuñoa.

 Early life and education

 Placencia was born in Santiago to Juan Placencia Ortiz and Norma Cabello Quiroz.
 She graduated from the Methodist School of Santiago in 1995 and enrolled in philosophy education at the University of Santiago, Chile, earning her teaching degree in 2003.